BlueWebNodes/bluewebnodes.github.io/_posts/support/2020-10-12-web-design-CSS-Animation.md

 tag: support
 ---

 We’ve all heard it before: “HTML and CSS are the foundation of building webpages.”
-It’s true—and if you read my post <a href="https://www.bluewebnodes.com/web-design-html-css/">Web Design Is Built on HTML and CSS</a>, you already know these two are basically the bread and butter of the internet.
+If you read my post <a href="https://www.bluewebnodes.com/web-design-html-css/">Web Design Is Built on HTML and CSS</a>, you already know these two are basically the bread and butter of the internet.
 Every website, from a simple blog to a fancy tech platform, starts with them.

 Modern websites aren’t just about showing information—they’re about interaction, movement, and keeping users from getting bored after 3 seconds.
-With just a few lines of CSS, you can turn static elements into something that feels alive (not haunted, just… lively).
+With just a few lines of CSS, you can turn static elements into something that feels alive.

 ## Why CSS Animation Is Kind of a Big Deal

-Good animation isn’t just for showing off—it can guide users, highlight important content, and create a more memorable browsing experience.
+Well-designed animations can guide users, highlight important content, and create a more memorable browsing experience.

 Here’s what CSS animation brings to the table:
 <ul>